-- The nurse and others caring for the suspected infected person should also wear a protective mask and gloves. - The nurse will direct the ill employee to leave work or call the parent of the student to be picked up and go home within one hour. - The nurse will advise employees that they may have been in contact with an employee suspected of exposure.
+- The nurse must complete the Suspected COVID-19 Case Form, call the local health authority, and seek advice regarding transportation and location. - The nurse and others caring for the suspected infected person should also wear a protective mask and gloves. - The nurse will direct the ill employee to leave work or call the parent of the student to be picked up and go home within one hour. - The nurse will advise employees that they may have been in contact with an employee suspected of exposure.
 The exposed employee will need to carry out self-screening every morning; based on the results, contact the HR department. - The isolation area and suspected employee's or student's work area/classroom must be thoroughly cleaned and disinfected, in addition to all other common surfaces recently touched by the employee or student.